Differential Test Performance and Peer Effects: Peer Effects in Project STAR

 Before proceeding to discussing the main estimates of peer effects, we present several summary statistics in support of our model specifications and assumptions.
-Our estimator relies on the premise that tests $t=1$ and $t=2$ measure similar skills within a brief time frame.
-The combination of reading and word study skills aligns most closely with this narrative.
-To document the close connection between test scores, we use four measures to evaluate the correlation between various SAT scores from Grade K to Grade 3 in Table \ref{tab:corr}.
+Our estimator relies on the premise that word score $y_{1}$ and reading score $y_{2}$ measure similar skills within a brief time frame.
+To document the close connection between test scores, we use four measures to evaluate the correlation between $y_{1}$ and $y_{2}$ from Grade K to Grade 3 in Table \ref{tab:corr}.
 The first two measures on the left panel are Spearman correlations between $y_{1}$ and $y_{2}$, and between $Q_{X}y_{1}$ and $Q_{X}y_{2}$.
-Here $Q_{X}=I-\underline{X}(\underline{X}'\underline{X})^{-1}\text{\ensuremath{\underline{X}}}'$ denotes the residual projection matrix of $\text{\ensuremath{\underbar{X}}}$, where $\text{\ensuremath{\underbar{X}}}$ encompasses the complete set of control variables: school fixed effects, class type fixed effect, student characteristics, teacher characteristics, and peer characteristics.
+Here $Q_{X}=I-\underline{X}(\underline{X}'\underline{X})^{-1}\text{\ensuremath{\underline{X}}}'$ denotes the residual projection matrix of $\text{\underbar{X}}$, where $\text{\underbar{X}}$ encompasses the complete set of control variables: school fixed effects, class type fixed effect, student characteristics, teacher characteristics, and peer characteristics.
 The right panel of Table \ref{tab:corr} reports the pseudo $R^{2}$ from 2SLS, i.e., the Spearman correlation between $y_{1}$ and $\hat{y}_{1}$, or between $y_{2}$ and $\hat{y}_{2}$.
-Here $\hat{y}_{1}=\tilde{f}_{1}y_{2}+\underline{X}\tilde{\delta}$, with $\tilde{f_{1}}$ and $\tilde{\delta}$ defined in \eqref{eq:f_tilde} and \eqref{eq:delta_tilde}.
-Similarly, $\hat{y}_{2}$ corresponds to the counterpart obtained by reversing the order of $y_{1}$ and $y_{2}$. \footnote{We also adjust for missing covariate values using a similar method as the one for the GMM estimator.
+Here $\hat{y}_{1}=\tilde{f}_{1}y_{2}+\underline{X}\tilde{\delta}$, with $\tilde{f_{1}}$ and $\tilde{\delta}$ defined in \eqref{eq:f_tilde} and \eqref{eq:delta_tilde} being the 2SLS estimator when $y_{2}$ is instrumented by 1.
+Similarly, $\hat{y}_{2}$ corresponds to the counterpart obtained by reversing the order of $y_{1}$ and $y_{2}$.\footnote{We also adjust for missing covariate values using a similar method as the one for the GMM estimator.
 That is replacing the peer averages of the observed individuals $\bar{x}_{c(-r)t}^{obs}=(n_{c}\bar{x}_{ct}-x_{crt}^{obs})/(n_{c}-1)$ with $\tilde{x}_{c(-r)t}^{obs}=(n_{c}\bar{x}_{ct}^{obs}-x_{crt}^{obs})/(n_{c}-1)$, where $\bar{x}_{ct}^{obs}$ is the average of all observed $x$.These adjustments make little difference to the results.
 We drop individuals with missing outcome variables from the sample.
-We discuss the procedure in more detail in Appendix \ref{sec:Randomly_Missing}.} The different correlation measures paint a consistent picture of the correlation between the six reported pairs as well as across grades.
-The listening score is generally a bit less correlated with other measures.
-The math scores are somewhat more correlated with reading and word skills than with listening.
-We find the strongest connection between word study skills and reading scores which exhibit substantial correlations of approximately 0.9 across all four measures and in all grades.
+We discuss the procedure in more detail in Section \ref{sec:Randomly_Missing} of the online appendix.} We find that the word study skills and reading scores exhibit substantial correlations of approximately 0.9 across all four measures and in all grades.
 This finding is consistent with these scores measuring skills that are both related to language comprehension.
-Correlations between other pairs range between 0.5 and 0.8.
-While a key identifying assumption, Assumption \ref{assu:Proportional} is not directly testable because it relates to unobserved ability, finding strong correlation between test scores is consistent with a setting where test scores have common conditional means.
-If this interpretation of the results in Table \ref{tab:corr} is correct then we would expect the word-read pair of scores to provide the best control for unobserved individual and class effects that may be confounding measures of peer effects at the classroom level.
-Our model implies that conditional on covariates correlation between tests only is due to unobserved interactive effects $\mu_{c}^{\ast}f_{t}.$ While not a test for correct specification, our results are consistent with $\mu_{c}^{\ast}f_{t}$ accounting for a large fraction of the variation in test scores.
+On the other hand, correlations between other pairs are smaller and range between 0.5 and 0.8, as shown in Table \ref{tab:corr_all} in the Appendix.
+While a key identifying assumption, Assumption \ref{assu:Proportional} is not directly testable because it relates to unobserved ability, finding strong correlation between test scores is consistent with a setting where test scores have common unobserved individual and class effects that may be confounding measures of peer effects at the classroom level.
+Our model implies that conditional on covariates correlation between tests only is due to unobserved fixed effects $\mu_{c}^{\ast}$ and peer effects working through idiosyncratic errors $u_{it}.$ While not a test for correct specification, our results are consistent with $\mu_{c}^{\ast}$ accounting for a large fraction of the variation in test scores.